nautobot/nautobot/nautobot/docs/configuration/authentication/ldap.md

 AUTH_LDAP_BIND_DN = "CN=NAUTOBOTSA, OU=Service Accounts,DC=example,DC=com"
 AUTH_LDAP_BIND_PASSWORD = "demo"

+# Include the following to validate the certificate of your ldap server.
+# This should not be used with the option to ignore certificate errors below.
+ldap.set_option(ldap.OPT_X_TLS_CACERTFILE, "/path/to/ca.pem")
+ldap.set_option(ldap.OPT_X_TLS_NEWCTX, 0)

 # Include this `ldap.set_option` call if you want to ignore certificate errors.
 This might be needed to accept a self-signed cert.
+# WARNING: You should not do this in production!
 ldap.set_option(ldap.OPT_X_TLS_REQUIRE_CERT, ldap.OPT_X_TLS_NEVER)

-# Include the following to validate the certificate of your ldap server.
-# This should not be used with the option to ignore certificate errors above.
-ldap.set_option(ldap.OPT_X_TLS_CACERTFILE, "/path/to/ca.pem")
-ldap.set_option(ldap.OPT_X_TLS_NEWCTX, 0)
 ```

 ### TLS Options